Understanding Student Privacy

-Do Educational Records Include Medical And Counseling Reports?
+Do Educational Records Include Medical and Counseling Reports?

 Physical and mental health records are covered under other college policies, federal law and professional ethics.
 In general, professionals working in these areas will not release student information except in emergency situations.
-If needed, students can chose to release information from their records to a third party.
+If needed, students can choose to release information from their records to a third party.

-What About Alcohol And Drug Violations?
+What About Alcohol and Drug Violations?

 Parents and legal guardians may be notified when students under 21 years of age violate behavioral policies regarding the use or possession of alcohol or a controlled substance.
 If your student is engaged in a disciplinary procedure at BW and wants to release information about an incident to a parent/guardian or attorney, the student must complete a form through the Office of Student Conduct.
 More information is available in the Student Handbook.

 Who Can View Student Records?

 Under FERPA, students can inspect, review and amend their educational records as is deemed necessary.
 In addition, they can control access to their educational records that are maintained by an educational institution.

 Parents who can prove financial dependency of a student have a legal right to view content.
 Other individuals who may be able to see your student's information include: BW staff members who have good cause, staff members of other schools where your student is enrolled, providers of federal/state aid for which a student has applied, accreditation organizations, personnel dealing with an emergency involving the well being of a student, administrators of student aid programs collecting data for research purposes affecting student aid, and courts of law.